 Private Tours to Teotihuacan

-They offer private tours that include pick up and drop off at your hotel or Airbnb, a bilingual guide, entry to the pyramids and any other stops that you want to make throughout the day.
+This private trip includes pick up and drop off at your hotel or Airbnb, a bilingual guide, entry to the pyramids, meals and drinks and any other stops that you want to make throughout the day.
 Better yet, enjoy a hot air balloon ride over these stunning ruins!
 Book that here.

 Group Tours to Teotihuacan

 If you go to Teotihuacan with a group tour, it also usually includes a stop at the Shrine of Guadalupe and at the Plaza de Tres Culturas.
 Many also include a stop at a silver shop along the way and a visit to a souvenir shop outside of Teotihuacan where you can sample pulque and mezcal.

 Usually, the group tours end with lunch at a restaurant near the pyramids before you are brought back to your hotel in Mexico City.

 This tour provides early access to the site, meaning you’ll have it practically to yourself, plus guide and transport. (from the meeting point, not your hotel) At $35/person, it’s also an affordable option.

 Alternatively, Get Your Guide offers this full-day tour of Teotihuacan which also includes stops at Tres Culturas and the Shrine of Guadalupe.
 Lunch is not included in this tour, but pick-up from most hotels are.
 At $33.60/person, it’s another affordable option.

 4. Xochimilco Party Boats

 Xochimilco is the most famous party spot for both tourists and locals.